 Sony RX10 versus Sony RX10 IV

-The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and September 2017.
+The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in October 2013 and September 2017.
 Both the RX10 and the RX10 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The physical size and weight of the Sony RX10 and the Sony RX10 IV are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Sony RX10 and the Sony RX10 IV is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (10 percent) than the Sony RX10.
 Moreover, the RX10 IV is substantially heavier (35 percent) than the RX10.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.